developer-guy/crossplane-gitops-in-action-devfest-2024/README.md

 We are ready to use GitOps.
 Let's start with Crossplane deploymenet:

-First, craete the app of the apps:
+First, create the app of the apps:

 ```bash
 cat <<EOF > ./gitops/crossplane/crossplane.yaml